myegdfz/ML-Ang/README.md

-# Submit Note
+# Submit Logger

-## 1 First Submit
+## First Submit

-Just has PreStudy task Python Code about numby and matplotlib in Jupyter.
+Just has PreStudy task Python Code about numby and matplotlib on Jupyter.